Donor First (DFX): Enhancing Transparency & Engagement for

 • In particular, why do donors open donor-advised funds?

-• What desires or needs do donor-advised funds fulfill for donors, and where are they lacking?
+• What desires or needs do donor-advised funds and their platforms fulfill for donors, and where are they lacking?

 For charities: